robertjakob/rigorous/Agent1_Peer_Review/README.md

 ## Contributing

 This project is open source under the MIT License.
-We welcome contributions from the community to help improve the AI Peer Reviewer system.
+We welcome contributions from the community to help improve the AI Reviewer system.
 Please feel free to submit issues, pull requests, or suggestions for improvements.

 ## Join the Project